 Inventory consists primarily of parts and finished goods and is valued at the lower of the inventory's cost or net realizable value under the first-in-first-out method.
 Management compares the cost of inventory with its market value and an allowance is made to write down inventory to market value, if lower.
 Inventory allowances are recorded for obsolete or slow-moving inventory based on assumptions about future demand and marketability of products, the impact of new product introductions and specific identification of items, such as discontinued products.
 These estimates could vary significantly from actual requirements, for example, if future economic conditions, customer inventory levels or competitive conditions differ from expectations.
 The Company regularly reviews the value of inventory based on historical usage and estimated future usage.
-If estimated realized value of our inventory is less than cost, we make provisions in order to reduce its carrying value to its estimated market value.
-As of December 31, 2021 and 2020, inventory reserve amounted to \$68,940 and \$70,562, respectively.
+If estimated realized value of our inventory is less than cost, we make provisions in order to reduce the carrying value to its estimated market value.